acpopescu/codechecker/README.win64.md

 - address the known issues

 # How it was done
-Literally translating hand-makefiles into Windows Powershell scripts.
+Literally translating hand-makefiles into Windows Powershell scripts and looking on Stack Overflow on how to fix build issues.
 Why?
 Because Conda is the de facto python for windows, period.
 No mingw shenaningans for me, and it would have taken me JUST as much to hack an environment around...